arief25ramadhan/udacity-behavioral-cloning/README.md

 ## 3. Files in the repository

 My project includes the following files:
+* model.py containing the script to build the model
-* model.py containing the script to create and train the model
+* main.py containing the script to train the model
+* data_loader.py where data is loaded and augmented
 * drive.py for driving the car in autonomous mode
-* model.h5 containing a trained convolution neural network
+* model_final.h5 containing a trained convolution neural network
 * writeup_report.md or writeup_report.pdf summarizing the results
-* utils.py containing the script to preprocess and augment image data

 ### 3.1.
 Submission includes functional code
 Using the Udacity provided simulator and my drive.py file, the car can be driven autonomously around the track by executing